katerynaf/security/README.md

 #### Important!

     A private key file (security.rc4) and raw password file (_passwords.py) are included in this repository for demonstration purposes only.
 Do NOT include those files in your own repo.
-Install security.rc4 in your root directory and exclude _passwords.py from the repo in your .gitignore file.

 #### Encryption

 Encryption is implemented with the standard RC4 algorithm.
 Generate a long, random sequence of ASCII characters and save it into a local file (as defined by the constant KEY_FILE; see the file security.rc4 as an example).
 You may want to store this file in the root directory, as doing so requires root access; but you may store it in any location you set within KEY_FILE.